 Working with everyone on my contractor’s team was amazing.
 I asked questions that clearly came from watching copious amounts of home improvement TV.
 Everyone was extremely patient and explained why things are done a certain way.
 Most importantly, nobody exposed me for the complete novice that I was.
 Gaining an understanding of how everything worked also helped reign in some of my design ideas.
 To top off the contractor’s great service, he downloaded WhatsApp to stay in touch with me when I left for Cuba mid-project.
 I greatly appreciated his dedication to my peace of mind.
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The weather was one of the biggest challenges during my project.
 It wasn’t an issue when my project started in August.
-However, when November arrived, it was either too cold, too rainy or was supposed to rain but didn’t.
+However, when November arrived, it was either too cold, too rainy, or was supposed to rain but didn’t.
 Either way, there were a few bad weather days that halted work on The Shak.
 My contractor also had to juggle other clients.
 In my naiveté, I thought contractors worked on one project at a time.
 I came to understand that The Shak was my highest priority, but contractors work on other dream projects at the same time.

 Building a ladder to the attic